 We can help with:

-- industry and regulatory queries around emerging decommissioning processes
+- industry and regulatory queries around emerging decommissioning processes and opportunities

 - issues where regulatory requirements appear to conflict